wkerby/devblog/README.md

 - Option to comment on other blog users' posts as well as your own

-I leveraged ,among other technologies:
+I leveraged, among other technologies:
  - express package to handle server set-up, routes for my application pages, and routes for blog data
  - express-session package to save sessions and specific user data
  - sequelize for to establish and model relational database